muggy8/improbable/have-and-havenot/rM7jQact.md

 "Two abilities for about 3 minutes and a single one for about 8 minutes."

-I asked the questions one after another recording the answers on the stone tablet as I went.
+I continued to ask questions one after another and recorded the answers on the stone tablet as I went.

-At this point, the questions just came out like pouring water.
+At this point, the questions just came out like flowing water.

 It's as if time just disappeared as the questions went on, one by one.